rwarnking/evaluation-sheet-template/docs/CONTRIBUTING.md

 #### How Do I Submit A (Good) Bug Fix?
 If you already fixed the bug by altering the code create a [pull request](#pull-requests).
-Ensure the PR description clearly describes the problem and solution, similar to how an issue whould.
+Ensure the PR description clearly describes the problem and solution, similar to how an issue would.
 Furthermore include the relevant issue number if applicable.
 This allows the reviewer to get information why this pull request should be merged.

 ### Suggesting Enhancements